RogersLabGroup/NetCIS/README.md

 ```

 Results are separated by the combination of case (LT) and control (S) and edge threshold (20000) and in this instance can be found in output/results-analysis/LT-S/20000

+Each subdirectory of results has the following structure:

+- gene_set_enrichment_{case}/ (plots for case specific gene set enrichment)
+- gene_set_enrichment_{control}/ (plots for control specific gene set enrichment)
+- pyGT_helper/ (contains files to help build plots in pyGT_top_CIS)
+- pyGT_top_CIS/ (genome track plots of the top CIS)
+- volcano_plots/ (.png and .svg of the resulting volcano plots for rank sums and fisher's exact tests)
+- CIS.tsv (Results for all common insertion sites with the following structure)
+  - case_index: index for the case pCIS graph
+  - case_pos_min: minimum genomic position for case pCIS graph
+  - case_pos_max: maximum genomic position for case pCIS graph
+  - control_index: index for the control pCIS graph
+  - control_pos_min: minimum genomic position for control pCIS graph
+  - control_pos_max: maximum genomic position for control pCIS graph
+  - LFC: Log2 fold change of case/control read count (count per million)
+  - ranksums: Rank sum statistical test, 2 sided
+  - binomial: binomial statistical test, 2 sided
+  - fishers_exact: fisher's exact statistical test, 2 sided
+  - total_num_samples: total number of samples in CIS
+  - case_num_samples: total number of case samples in CIS
+  - control_num_samples: total number of control samples in CIS
+  - total_IS: total number of insertion sites (unique genomic positions)
+  - case_IS: total number of case insertion sites
+  - control_IS: total number of control insertion sites
+  - total_read_count: total read count as count per million
+  - case_total_read_count: total read count from case samples
+  - control_total_read_count: total read count from control samples
+  - case: name of case group
+  - control: name of control group
+  - chrom: chromosome of CIS
+  - genes: genes annotated to this CIS
+  - ranksums-neglog: negative log of rank sums
+  - fishers_exact-neglog: negative log of fisher's exact
+  - binomial-neglog: negative log of binomial
+  - ranksums-BY: rank sums corrected for multiple hypothesis testing using Benjaminini-Yekutieli method
+  - fishers_exact-BY: fisher's exact corrected for multiple hypothesis testing using Benjaminini-Yekutieli method
+  - binomial-BY: binomial corrected for multiple hypothesis testing using Benjaminini-Yekutieli method
+  - ranksums-BY-neglog: negative log of corrected rank sums
+  - fishers_exact-BY-neglog: negative log of corrected fisher's exact
+  - binomial-BY-neglog: negative log of corrected binomial
+  - rank: calculated Borda count rank using the median method
+  - enriched: which group has more reads, case or control
+  - CIS_start: genomic location of the beginning of the CIS
+  - CIS_end: genomic location of the ending of the CIS
+  - genome_viewer: string that is used to find the specific CIS in a genome viewer application